energizedwork/guitar-shop-pairing-test/README.md

 Now the owner of the shop would like to have some new features added - some new reports, integration with their new point of sale system and HTML reporting.

-They would also like to ensure that that the application can be extended in the future.
+They would also like to ensure that the application can be extended in the future.

 ### Code quality
 Take a look at the code.
 How could it be improved?
 How could it be made easier to work with in future?